stautuan/learn-python/6-file-io/file-io.md

 ]
 ```

-The lambda function takes one parameter `student` and returns a list of a sorted students by "name" from the `student` dictionary.
+The lambda function takes one parameter `student` and returns a list of sorted students by "name" from the `student` dictionary.

 ```python
 # sorted list